 - possible sanctions for breach of this policy

-An equal opportunity policy is a document that states what measures a business takes to eliminate and prevent discrimination at workplace.
+An equal opportunity policy is a document that states what measures a business takes to eliminate and prevent discrimination and their duty to make reasonable adjustments in the workplace.

 Displaying an equal opportunities policy shows commitment to equal opportunities within a workplace.
 It ensures that employees and managers are informed about equal opportunities and explains the consequences of non-compliance to the policy.